 There’s nothing out there but your consciousness.

 Only that which is within can be seen without.
 When we see imperfection without, we should look within.
-If you don’t like something in the world out there, change yourself.

 See your Self in everyone and everything.

 Take no thought for the ego, only for your Self.

 Let the ego go its way and know that it is not the real you, your Self.
 Just keep knowing that you are not it.
 Eventually, it not being recognized, it will recede!

 Practice loving those who oppose you; be grateful to them for providing you with an opportunity for growth.

 Reactions or disturbing thoughts are gifts.
 Seize them as opportunities for growth by seeking their source and letting go of more of the ego.